day8/re-frame-async-flow-fx/README.md

    are named as follows: `:do-*` is for starting tasks.
 Task completion is either `:success-*` or `:fail-*`

-4. A dispatch of `:done` means the boot flow is completed.
+4. The special `:dispatch` value of `:halt` means the boot flow is completed.
 Clean up the flow coordinator.
    It will have some state somewhere.
 So get rid of that.
 And it will have been "sniffing events", so stop doing that too.